m0-k1/Feed-Forward-Neural-Network/README.md

 >Afterwards, we will model a more generic class of FNN with multi-class classification and will play around a little bit.

->The diagram for the FNN model with multi-class classification is given below -
+>The diagram for the FNN model with multi-class classification is given below-

 ![](images/FFNetworkMultiClass.png)